Enamel Jewelry: The Complete Guide to Styles, Care and Choosing Your Piece

 Styling Enamel Pieces

 This is where enamel really shines.
-Unlike plain metal jewellery that blends into your outfit, enamel pieces make a statement.
+Unlike plain metal jewellery that blends into your outfit, coloured pieces make a statement.
 The trick is making that statement intentional, not accidental.

 Layering with enamel

-Layering works beautifully with enamel, but there's a rule: let one piece be the star.
+Layering works beautifully with this style, but there's a rule: let one piece be the star.
 If you're wearing a bold enamel pendant, keep your earrings simple.
 If the earrings are the statement, tone down the necklace.

 Mixing enamel with plain metal creates great contrast.
-A stack of thin gold bracelets with one enamel piece in the middle draws the eye without overwhelming.
-Two or three enamel pieces in different colours can work together if they share a colour family (blues and greens, reds and oranges).
+A stack of thin gold bracelets with one coloured piece in the middle draws the eye without overwhelming.
+Two or three pieces in different colours can work together if they share a colour family (blues and greens, reds and oranges).

-What doesn't work: wearing four different enamel pieces in four clashing colours with four different patterns.
+What doesn't work: wearing four different coloured pieces in four clashing colours with four different patterns.
 That's not layering.
 That's a craft store explosion.

 Matching colours without looking costume-y